szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Armor Class: 5 (vanilla)
 - Casting Speed: +2 (down from +4)
 - Magic Resistance: +10% (vanilla)
-- +2 to all Saving Throws against spells of all schools of magic (specifically the schools of magic; it will not be reflected in the character summary, but it will still affect saves vs. spells of every school of magic)
+- +2 to Saving Throws vs. spells of ALL schools of magic (nonmagical effects are excluded)
 - Enemies in the field of vision of the wearer suffer a -1 penalty to all Saving Throws against spells of all schools of magic

 ### Make Ashen Scales more unique beyond enchantment level (1334) (BG2EE EET)